 Reflecting on my experience, I can say that being labeled as the "smart one" may initially seem like a benefit, it can quickly turn into a burden.
 It is like being put on a pedestal, where when you do well, people will applaud and compliment you, but when you fail, people will question and criticize you.
 The pressure to continously be the best can lead to controlling and perfectionistic tendencies, as well as jealousy and the desire to compete with others.
 However, failure is not the end.
 It is an opportunity to learn, grow, and become stronger.
 While the pressure to succeed can be overwhelming, it is important to remember that mistakes are part of the journey and that success is not the only measure of your worth.
 So, let us strive not only for success but also for self-acceptance and personal growth.

+Hi Alisa!

+This is a solid start for your essay.
+Your writing flow is very clear, and learning to accept failure is also a relatable journey that most people can understand easily.

+However, because it is quite the common story, I think you need to consider adding more to it, for it to be unique and memorable.

+For now, the first change I would suggest is to condense and shorten what you’ve already written above.
+You could do this by combining multiple paragraphs that are similar in content, or repetitive.
+For example, consider combining (and shortening) paragraphs two and three, as well as paragraphs four and five.

+Next, in your writing, try as much as possible to show, and not tell.
+Instead of telling us that you failed to maintain a positive relationship with your academic accomplishments, show the reader through vivid examples.
+For instance: “I would show up to school each morning with heavy eyebags, having stayed up late studying the night before.”
+Or, “When my test papers returned with low grades, I broke down in tears.”

+Lastly, I want you to elaborate more on your reflection or personal growth.
+Elaborate further on how you came to the realization that failure is not the end.
+What event sparked it?
+Since then, how have you defined your self-worth?
+How has it changed your attitude towards making mistakes?

+With all this in mind, I think you’re headed in a good direction already.
+So keep it up!

+All the best,

+Arianne

+ALL-in Essay Editor